 - Assessing other content elements such a title tags, page copy, site hierarchy and internal linking

-Ultimately, how our business performs locally depends on how competent our competition are in relaying their own information to search engines in comparison to our own efforts, in addition to the location of the physical searcher.
+Ultimately, how our business performs locally depends on how competent our competition are in relaying their information to search engines compared to our own efforts, in addition to the location of the physical searcher.

 Business is expanding